All Episodes

 Oh, go to number six.

-It'd be easier if I could just say, well, here's what I think is the best thing to do.
+It would be easier if I could just say, well, here's what I think is the best thing to do.

-I would just do it.
+I could just do it.

 First, will Obama ever speak to a grown-up audience again?